Possible New Unorthodox Strategies to more successfully recruit the best Maine high school boys basketball players for UMaine

 Verbalcommits.com announced that the UMaine men’s basketball team offered a Maine high school junior class of 2020 a non scholarship walk on position several weeks ago and the player verbally committed.

 Maine did not get any Maine players from a pretty decent class of 2019 which featured 6’6″ Matt Fleming from Bangor going to D-1 Army, 6’9″ Andrew Hartell-Cape Elizabeth going to Prep School in Massachusetts, 6’6″ Woi Maiwen-Edward Little going to Prep school.
-6’6″ Ben Onek-Deering going to D-2 Franklin Pierce school, 6’8″ Nick Firollo-Scarbrough going to prep school, 6’8″ Cam Wood-Winthrop, 6’6″ Andrew Storey, Greely, etc. Be interesting how Hartell, Firollo and Maiwen make out at prep school.
+6’6″ Ben Onek-Deering going to D-2 Franklin Pierce school, 6’8″ Nick Firollo-Scarbrough going to Vermont, 6’8″ Cam Wood-Winthrop, 6’6″ Andrew Storey, Greely, etc. Be interesting how Hartell and Maiwen make out at prep school.

 It seems appropriate now would be a good time to answer the question and discuss a possible new positive unorothodox never used strategy to try to help successfully recruit successfully more Maine hoop players.